Sitecore/content-hub-one-nextjs-starterkit/README.md

 For more information check: [Log in with the Content Hub ONE CLI](https://github.com/Sitecore/content-hub-one-nextjs-starterkit)

-## Clone this repository
+## Fork this repository

-Clone this repository to your local drive.
+Fork this repository to your personal or company account and clone it to your local drive.

 ## Install required npm packages